Northern Lights (Pullman novel): Plot

 Twelve-year-old Lyra Belacqua runs wild with her dæmon Pantalaimon around Jordan College, Oxford, under the guardianship of the college's Master.
 One day, she witnesses the Master poison wine intended for Lord Asriel.
-She warns Asriel, whom she believes is her uncle, not to drink the wine, then spies on his lecture about "Dust", mysterious elementary particles attracted to adults more than to children.
+She warns Asriel, who she believes is her uncle, not to drink the wine, then spies on his lecture about "Dust", mysterious elementary particles attracted to adults more than to children.
 Asriel shows the college scholars images of a parallel universe seen through the Northern Lights amidst a concentration of Dust.
 The scholars agree to fund his controversial research, which is considered heretical by the oppressive Church.

 Lyra's best friend Roger goes missing, presumed kidnapped by child abductors known as the "Gobblers".
 Mrs Coulter takes Lyra to her home in London, but before Lyra leaves Jordan, the Master entrusts her with an alethiometer, a strange truth-telling device, which she quickly learns to use intuitively.
 After several weeks, Lyra discovers that Coulter is the head of the Gobblers, or "General Oblation Board", a secret Church-funded project.
-Horrified, Lyra flees to the Gyptians, canal-faring nomads, many of whose children have also been abducted.
+Horrified, Lyra flees into London and is found by the Gyptians, canal-faring nomads, many of whose children have also been abducted.
 They reveal to Lyra that Asriel and Coulter are her parents.

 The Gyptians form an expedition to the Arctic with Lyra, where they believe the Gobblers are holding their children.
 They stop in Trollesund, where Lyra meets Iorek Byrnison, the dispossessed royal heir of the panserbjørne (armoured bears).
 Lyra uses her alethiometer to locate Iorek's missing armour; in return, he and his human aeronaut friend, Lee Scoresby, join her group.
 She also learns that Lord Asriel has been exiled, guarded by the panserbjørne on Svalbard.
 Trollesund's witch consul tells the Gyptians of a prophecy about Lyra which she must not know, and that the witch clans are choosing sides for an upcoming war.